Fascist Italy: World War II

-Italy joined the war as one of the Axis Powers in 1940, entering after it appeared France was likely to lose to Germany.
-The Italian invasion of France was brief as the French Third Republic surrendered shortly afterward.
+Italy joined the war as one of the Axis powers in 1940, entering after it appeared France was likely to lose to Germany.
+The Italian invasion of France was brief and achieved modest gains only as the French Third Republic surrendered shortly afterward.
 Italy readied to fight against the British Empire in Africa and the Middle East, known as the "parallel war", while expecting a similar collapse of British forces in the European theatre.
 The Italians bombed Mandatory Palestine, invaded Egypt and occupied British Somaliland with initial success.
 The Italian military machine showed weakness during the 1940 Greco-Italian War, a war of aggression Italy launched unprovoked, but where the Italian army found little progress.
-German help during the Battle of Greece would eventually bail the Italians out, and their grander ambitions were partially met by late 1942 with Italian influence extended throughout the Mediterranean.
+German intervention during the Battle of Greece would eventually bail the Italians out, and their grander ambitions were partially met by late 1942 with Italian influence extended throughout the Mediterranean.
 Most of Greece was occupied by Italy; Italians administered the French territories of Corsica and Tunisia following Vichy France's collapse and occupation by German forces; and a puppet regime was installed in Croatia following the German-Italian Invasion of Yugoslavia.
-Albania, Ljubljana, coastal Dalmatia, and Montenegro had been directly annexed by the Italian state.
-Italo-German forces had also achieved victories against insurgents in Yugoslavia, and had occupied parts of British-held Egypt on their push to El-Alamein after their victory at Gazala.
+Albania, Ljubljana, coastal Dalmatia (for the presence of Dalmatian Italians), and Montenegro had been directly annexed by the Italian state.
+Italo-German forces had also achieved victories suppressing the partisans in Yugoslavia and had occupied parts of British-held Egypt on their push to El Alamein after their victory at Gazala.